Vicky Astori: Biography

-Astori was born in the Province of Parma in 1912.
+Astori was born in Zibello, in the Province of Parma in 1912.
 She travelled to Argentina in 1936, debuting in the Teatro Maipo.
 Thereafter, she performed operettas and dramas at various venues.

 In Argentinian operettas, she worked with directors such as Juan Travé and Giovanni Quaranta, as well as with actors such as Aída Alba, Olga Castagnetta, Ángela Marini, Nené Piantanelli, Leonor Ferrari, Alba Regina, Ester Ribelli and Lydia Rossi, among others.
 She associated with actors and actresses of the golden age of the Argentinian cinema such as Luis Arata, Cayetano Biondo, Augusto Codecá, Margarita Tops, Irma Córdoba, Norma Giménez, Ricardo Passano, Tito Lusiardo, Rosa Catá, Eduardo Sandrini, Niní Marshall, Juan Pecci, Aída Luz and Jorge Luz, Héctor Quintanilla, Hugo of the Lane, and María Esther Ranges.
 In some film credits, her names appears as "Bicky".

 Astori died 19 November 1968 in Buenos Aires after a long illness.
 She was buried in the SADAIC pantheon at the Cemetery of the Chacarita.
 She was 56 years old.